zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-realistic-benchmarks/index.md

 # Chaos Day Summary

-Our first goal is to further improve and make the benchmarks more realistic, by using a process model that covers the average process orchestration use case and a payload that reflects the reality.
+Our first goal is to have a benchmark that better reflects a realistic use case from our clients.
+To achieve this we used a new process model that resembles real use cases that we have seen in the field.
+This process model is a bank dispute process that has several service tasks and multi instances.

-The second goal is to use these benchmarks to derive new minimal viable cluster configuration that can handle at least 40 process instances per second, while maintaining low backpressure and low latency.
+The second goal is to use these benchmarks to derive new optimized cluster configuration that can handle at least 100 process instances per second, while maintaining low backpressure and low latency.

-The third goal is to scale out minimal viable cluster configuration resources linearly and see if the performance scales accordingly.
+The third goal is to scale out optimized cluster configuration resources linearly and see if the performance scales accordingly.

 **TL;DR;**